Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Numerical investigations

 \subsection{Global uniqueness/stability index}

 For the parameters in the feasible set described in Section \ref{s:numfeas}, we computed the Evans function at the origin, $D(0)$.
-We found that the smallest value of $D(0)$ for the computed parameters is 4.19e-4.
-Thus, $D(0)$ appears not to vanish on the feasible set, confirming global uniqueness.
-See Figure \ref{fig283} for a demonstration of how $D(0)$ varies as $c_1$ and $c_2$ vary in the feasible set.
+We found that the smallest value of $D(0)$ for the computed parameters was 4.19e-4, far greater than the absolute error tolerance 1e-10 of the computation method, as described further in Appendix \ref{appendix:non_unique}.
+Thus, $D(0)$ appears not to vanish on the feasible set; See Figure \ref{fig283} for a demonstration of how $D(0)$ varies as $c_1$ and $c_2$ vary in the feasible set.
+By Proposition \ref{uniqueprop}, uniqueness of profiles is equivalent to nonvanishing of the Jacobian determinant $\gamma$ associated with the profile ODE, while Lemma \ref{ZSlem} shows that $\gamma$ is a real positive multiple of $D(0)$.
+Thus, the numerically observed nonvanishing of $D(0)$ indicates global uniqueness on the feasible set, as announced in the introduction.

+Moreover, nonvanishing of $D(0)$ implies further that the sign of the stability index $\mu$, defined in \eqref{mudef} as the sign of a nonvanishing real multiple of $D(0)$. is constant.
+By numerical evaluation at a single choice of profile-- alternatively, by continuation to the constant-profile limit, for which the limiting sign of $D(\lambda)$ at positive real infinity may be computed to be $\mu=+1$-- we find that $\mu\equiv +1$ on the feasible set, consistent with (though not implying) spectral stability.\footnote{ That $\mu=+1$ for constant profiles may be deduced also by the fact \cite[Proposition 3.2]{paper2} that constant steady solutions of general systems with convex entropy are stable.}